google/WebFundamentals/src/content/en/ilt/pwa/working-with-the-fetch-api.md

-Note: It may be tempting to fetch HTML and append that using the <code>innerHTML<code> attribute, but be careful⸺this can expose your site to <a href="https://en.wikipedia.org/wiki/Cross-site_scripting">cross site scripting attacks</a>!
+Note: It may be tempting to fetch HTML and append that using the <code>innerHTML</code> attribute, but be careful -- this can expose your site to <a href="https://en.wikipedia.org/wiki/Cross-site_scripting">cross site scripting attacks</a>!